argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 But we also know that Timothy had a Godly heritage and had been mentored by Paul:  Both his mother and grandmother were Christians, and had apparently been saved prior to Timothy’s conversion (2 Timothy 1:5).
 He enjoyed a close relationship with the Apostle Paul, who referred to him as his “son” in the faith  (see 1 Tim 1:2; 2:1; Phil 2:19-22).
 And the feeling seems to have been mutual (2 Tim 1:4).
 He traveled extensively with Paul and is mentioned in the introductions of many Pauline letters.
 (See I and II Thessalonians)

-With that is Background, we now turn to the main theme of the Book:
+With that as background, we now turn to the main theme of the book:

 Paul is preparing guidelines for how people should act as members of God’s household.

-1 Timothy 3:14-15 seems to capture pretty well the purpose of the book.  “*I hope to come to you soon, but I am writing these things to you so that, if I delay, you may know how one ought to behave in the household of God, which is the church of the living God”*
+1 Timothy 3:14-15 seems to capture pretty well the purpose of the book.  *“I hope to come to you soon, but I am writing these things to you so that, if I delay, you may know how one ought to behave in the household of God, which is the church of the living God”*

 The goal: leading God’s people to conduct themselves as a church in a way that brings honor to God.
 It’s interesting: a book that on one hand seems to be a manual of church structure and authority is filled with teaching about the gospel and about how Christians should live their lives.
 It seems that teaching about church offices (pastors and deacons) actually is there as part of a larger theme of how the gospel should evidence itself in our lives — especially in contrast to the false teaching Timothy was confronting.
 So a good thematic statement for this book would be something like this: